Where Your Money Goes

 Why give to Dana-Farber and the Jimmy Fund?

-Eighty-six cents of every dollar you give goes directly to cancer research and patient care.
+Eighty-nine cents of every dollar you give goes directly to cancer research and patient care.

 Dana-Farber Cancer Institute has been the top ranked cancer hospital in New England by U.S. News and World Report for 17 consecutive years, and is the only cancer center in the country ranked in the top 4 for both adult and pediatric cancer programs.